lwang-astro/PeTar/README.md

 ### Help information

-All opitions are listed in the help information, which can be seen by use
+All options are listed in the help information.
+This can be checked by using the commander
 ```
 petar -h
 ```